-In cases in which a youth escapes or is absent from a placement for 14 calendar days or less (such as hospitalization), the youth may be placed back in the original placement without making a new referral to the JJAU.
-See JJM 722-03A, Absent Without Legal Permission (AWOLP) & Escape, for additional requirements when a youth escapes.
+In cases in which a youth escapes or is absent from a placement for 14-calendar days or less due to a temporary break, the youth may be placed back in the original placement without making a new referral to the JJAU; see FOM 722-03D, Placement Change, for temporary break definitions and JJM 722-03A, Absent Without Legal Permission (AWOLP) & Escape, for additional requirements when a youth escapes.

-If a youth escapes or is removed from a placement for more than 14 calendar days, the caseworker must make a new JJAU Placement Referral for replacement when:
+If a youth escapes or is removed from a placement for more than 14-calendar days, the case manager must make a new JJAU placement referral for replacement when:

-The court is informed and will accept return of the youth to the original placement.

-The caseworker has evaluated the circumstances relating to the escape/removal and believes return to the original placement is appropriate and in the best interest of the youth.
+- The court is informed and will accept return of the youth to the original placement. - The case manager has evaluated the circumstances relating to the escape/removal and believes return to the original placement is appropriate and in the best interest of the youth.